project-error/fivem-typescript-boilerplate/README.md

 ## Foreword

-Although there already is a well established TypeScript boilerplate, made by [d0p3t](https://github.com/d0p3t/fivem-ts-boilerplate) for the FiveM ecosystem, he has unfortunately passed away, leaving it unmaintained.
-This boilerplate is simply a more up to date alternative.
+This boilerplate was originally based off a previous popular TypeScript boilerplate, made by [d0p3t](https://github.com/d0p3t/fivem-ts-boilerplate).
+He heartbeakingly passed in 2021, leaving the original unmaintained.
+This boilerplate was an up-to-date alternative.

+Since then, this boilerplate has been updated to take advantage of tooling progress made in the greater NPM ecosystem.

 ## Requirements
-* Node > v14
+* Node > v16

 ## Getting Started